MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 ## Using this guide

-There are many options from which you can choose when deploying Windows Hello for Business.
-Providing multiple options ensures nearly every organization can deploy Windows Hello for Business.
-Providing many options makes the deployment appear complex.
-However, most organization will realize they've already implemented most of the infrastructure on which the Windows Hello for Business deployment depends.
-It's important to understand that Windows Hello for Business is a distributed system and does take proper planning across multiple teams within an organization.
+There are many options available for deploying Windows Hello for Business, ensuring compatibility with various organizational infrastructures.
+While the deployment process may appear complex, most organizations will find that they have already implemented the necessary infrastructure.
+It is important to note that Windows Hello for Business is a distributed system and requires proper planning across multiple teams within an organization.

-This guide removes the appearance of complexity by helping you make decisions on each aspect of your Windows Hello for Business deployment and the options you need to consider.
-Using this guide also identifies the information needed to help you make decisions about the deployment that best suits your environment.
+This guide aims to simplify the deployment process by helping you make informed decisions about each aspect of your Windows Hello for Business deployment.
+It provides information on the options available and assists in selecting the deployment approach that best suits your environment.

 ### How to proceed